LukePappa/Ourism/synthesis.md

 Everything present at the inception of existence is subject to a world-branch wherein it comes to recognize divine love as the only reality.
-Misery is a distorted perception of reality.
+One's distorted perception of reality is the nature of one's misery.